Approval, publication & presentation requirements

 The accountable authority of a corporate Commonwealth entity must:

-prepare and give the annual report to the entity's responsible Minister, for the presentation to the Parliament, on the entity's activities during the period.
-Include the entity's annual performance statements and annual financial statements.
+prepare and give an annual report to the entity's responsible Minister, for presentation to the Parliament on the entity's activities during the period

 The annual report must be given to the responsible Minister by:

-The annual report must also comply with any requirements prescribed by the rules, which are detailed in this guidance.
-For entities that report on a financial year basis, annual reports must be prepared and provided to the responsible Minister by 15 October for each reporting period.
+For entities that report on a financial year basis the annual report must be prepared and provided to the responsible Minister by 15 October for each reporting period.

 Where an accountable authority cannot meet the requirements for presenting the annual report to the Parliament an extension can be applied for.
 The Acts Interpretation Act 1901 allows for an application (this is found under subsections 34C(4) to (7) of that Act).
 An extension should only be sought if it would not be reasonably possible for the report to be prepared within the specified timeframes.